Johan Mathe

 Google X, Project Loon

 At X and Loon, I designed some of the original guidance algorithms and software in project Loon.
 That's where I started working extensively with weather data - especially wind data.
 I focused on optimal control and path planning.
 We also worked on explore exploit strategies to allow unprecedented balloon steering performance.
-You can find more details on this article from MIT Tech Review.
-This video is a good starting point if you never heard of project Loon.
-A great article on The Verge gives some interesting bits about loon navigation's system.
+You can find more details on this article from MIT Tech Review. great article on The Verge gives some interesting bits about loon navigation's system.

 At Google I worked on the design of distributed systems (Google File System and its successor colossus).
 Subsequently I worked on the census library and the first version of what's publicly known as GRPC, the google RPC library.